 The most cost-effective way to feed your kids is to buy the food in preparation for meal planning.
-That way you have all you need for each day of the week and no more hair pulling moments in the morning while you’re trying to apply makeup, brush your teeth and pack your kids’ lunches.
+That way you have all you need for each day of the week and no more hair-pulling moments in the morning while you’re trying to apply makeup, brush your teeth and pack your kids’ lunches.

 It also saves time since you no longer have to try and figure out what to feed them.
-There are very seldom times in life where planning was the wrong move.
+There are very seldom times in life when planning was the wrong move.
 So, avoid the frantic rush and easy handing over cash for lunch method and make sure each day is planned for.

-You’ll be saving money, time, and it keeps your stress levels in check too!
+You’ll be saving money, and time, and it keeps your stress levels in check too!
 Another savings tip from this point is that you’ll be saving your children’s health by planning good healthy meals.

 Search high & low for supply specials

 You may very well think it’s best or easier to buy everything new, but the truth is that you’ll be dipping further into a budget that you can afford to.
 School supplies are hellishly expensive and there’s absolutely no reason to buy everything new.
 Take a look around your house – everywhere.
-Check your children’s bags, they will definitely have items from the previous years.
+Check your children’s bags, they will definitely have items from previous years.

-Items such as rulers, pencil bags, pairs of scissors etc, those are all items that you likely don’t need to replace.
+Items such as rulers, pencil bags, pairs of scissors etc, are all items that you likely don’t need to replace.
 This can save you a lot of time and money.
 Chances are that you’ve already ticked off half the list when you’re done with this handy tip.

 Why buy new when you can go for second hand?

-You might be welcomed with a less than happy face since they’re wearing their older sibling’s used clothes, but hey, when they start earning their own money, they’ll get a say!
+You might be welcomed with a less-than-happy face since they’re wearing their older sibling’s used clothes, but hey, when they start earning their own money, they’ll get a say!

 If you have a boy and a girl and the hand-me-down scenario ain't going to fly, then head to your local thrift store, second-hand shops or garage sale.
-Sometimes the school even has a second-hand shop filled with all kinds of good condition second-hand good and clothing that are specific to that school.
+Sometimes the school even has a second-hand shop filled with all kinds of good condition second-hand goods and clothing that are specific to that school.